anx12/retweetBot/README.md

    ```bash
    git clone https://github.com/anx12/retweetBot.git
    ```
    * This will create a folder named 'retweetBot' in your Desktop folder.
 The 'retweetBot' folder will contain all the files including 'script.py' file.
-Open script.py in            your editor(notepad or any other) and place your api_key, api_secret_key, access_token and access_token_secret keys in script.py.
-Then go back to terminal or command prompt and enter the below commands.
+Open script.py in            your editor(notepad or any other) and place your api_key, api_secret_key, access_token and access_token_secret keys in script.py and save.
+Then go back to terminal or            command-prompt and enter the below commands.
    ```bash
    cd retweetBot
    ```